 Country info and advice - Poland

-The following comments are from teachers who have worked, or are currently working, in Poland.
-If you are a teacher and have some advice about Poland, please share here.
+The following comments are from English teachers who have worked, or are currently teaching English in Poland.
+If you are an English teacher and have some advice to share about Poland, please post here.

 Poland has high unemployment, as a result your boss always has the upper hand.
 It is a good idea to get a